-If you want to improve your WordPress site’s performance, you need to know where you’re at right now.
+Once you’ve built a website, you will want to improve its performance.
+First, you need to know where you’re at right now.
 That’s what the GTmetrix speed test tool helps you with.

-With GTmetrix, you plug in your site’s URL and GTmetrix spits back your current performance metrics, along with scores, recommendations, and analysis tools to help you optimize your site’s performance.
+With GTmetrix, you plug in your site’s URL and GTmetrix spits back your current performance metrics, along with scores, recommendations, and analysis tools to help you make a WordPress website optimized for performance.

 But there’s a lot of information contained in those reports, so how do you make the most of it to speed up your site?

 That’s what we’re going to cover in our GTmetrix speed test tutorial.
 In this post, we’ll:

 - ✅ Take you through everything the GTmetrix performance tool offers

 - ✅ Tell you how to improve your GTmetrix scores (and how much emphasis to place on those scores in the first place)